minio/docs/source/includes/common-mc-admin-config.rst

 Setting a new list of file extensions replaces the previously configured list.
 Defaults to ``.txt,.log,.csv,.json,.tar,.xml,.bin``.

-.. admonition:: Uncompressable files
+.. admonition:: Incompressable files
    :class: note

    MinIO will *not* compress the following types of files, even if specified in an :mc-conf:`~compression.extensions` argument:

-   .. list-table:: Uncompressable File Extensions
+   .. list-table:: Incompressable File Extensions

       * - File Format
 	- File Extensions